JolyRoger/QGame/README.md

 ### Prerequisites

 You should have [gradle](https://gradle.org/) - the tool to build and run the game.
-Also [Java 8](https://java.com/ru/download/) have to be installed.
+Also, [Java 21](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html) has to be installed.

 ### Running

-Then go to the game directory:
+If you wish to run it directly, go to the game directory:
 ```
 > cd QGame
 ```